ShangdeHan/Robbie_Platform/ProjectDocument.md

 ## Audio (Yiming Peng)

 I found the game audios from the unity open source and steam open source.
 And I created a audio manager script to control different types of game audio.
-Here is an example where the audio manager starts: https://github.com/ShangdeHan/ECS189_FinalProject/blob/78b805a00600d85e3fdad4c200c2959726aa95a5/RobbiePlatform/Assets/Scripts/AudioManager.cs#L57
-The [auido manager](https://github.com/ShangdeHan/ECS189_FinalProject/blob/25e4ac59c18cc940c6cf461e87173229c1d12698/RobbiePlatform/Assets/Scripts/AudioManager.cs) takes charge of different game audio.
+Here is the [auido manager](https://github.com/ShangdeHan/ECS189_FinalProject/blob/25e4ac59c18cc940c6cf461e87173229c1d12698/RobbiePlatform/Assets/Scripts/AudioManager.cs) which takes charge of different game audio.

 I have added some audio to our game.
 (Like game sound, player sound, etc.) More specifically, we have “lose audio-if the character dies”, “win audio-if the character passes a game level”, “character walking sound”, “background game audio”.
 I wrote an audio management script to manage all the audio in our game.
 In the audio manager script: